Higher Order Estimating Equations for High-dimensional Models: General heuristics

-Because only inner products with scores matter, an ``influence function'' is unique only up to projections onto the tangent space and (averaging over) permutations of its arguments.
-With any choice of influence functions the algorithm produces some influence function.
-In particular, the starting influence function $\bar\chi_p^{(1)}$ in step [1] may be any function $\chi_p$ that satisfies (\ref{EqFirstOrderIF}) for every score $g$; it does not have to possess mean zero, or be an element of the tangent space.
+The starting influence function $\bar\chi_p^{(1)}$ in step [1] may be any first order influence function (thus satisfying (\ref{EqHODerivatives}) for $m=1$, or alternatively a function $\chi_p$ that satisfies (\ref{EqFirstOrderIF}) for every score $g$); it does not have to possess mean zero, or be an element of the first order tangent space.
 A similar remark applies to the (first order) influence functions found in step [2].
 It is only in step [3] that we make the influence functions degenerate.

+\begin{example} [Missing data, higher order scores]\normalfont The second order score function for the missing data problem is computed as a derivative of the first order score function (\ref{EqMARFOIF}) in Section~\ref{SectionMarSecondOrder}.
+As will be explained momentarily the result (\ref{EqMARAdhocSecondOrderIF}) is actually only a partial second order score function.